EldonGabriel/eldongabriel.github.io/_posts/2026-02-12-active-directory-bare-metal-recovery.md

   <h1 style="display:inline-block; border-bottom:3px solid #fff; padding-bottom:4px;">Exercise Core Function</h1>
 </div>

 This project shows how to recover an Active Directory (AD) environment after a full system failure.
 The system was restored on new hardware using Windows Server 2016.

-The goal was to recover all system data, including user accounts and domain services, so business operations could continue.
+The goal was to restore domain services and system state to a fully operational condition.

 ---